michodgs25/1-health/README.md

 More clips to be inputted; clips are the primary substance of the site thus more verified footage that is engaging, the greater the substance of the website.

 Technologies-
-Wrote the code in git-pod
+Wrote the code in git-pod.
 The two primary languages used are HTML and CSS.
-Semantic language structure employed Header, Nav, Section and Footer.
+Applied semantic language structure employed Header, Nav, Section and Footer.

 Testing-
+i.
+Shared the link on google, internet explorer and yahoo to ensure the site looks and works as it should on different browers. ii.
+On each brower changing the size of the browser to ensure the site maintained its structural integrity across different devices such as mobile or tablet.

 Deployment-

 Credits-